Sutolix/firebase_login/README.md

-# Login and register with email verification
+# Login and register with email verification using React Js and Firebase

 ### Steps for test: